almatsy159/almatsy159/README.md

 # Welcome to my github
 ## About the autor:
   Hey , i'm Gaëtan Lecomte !
+I spend most of my times
+  + working on test program
+  + testing different possibilities of structure for the same program
+  + studying information technologie and mathematics but also sciences.

   To see the details of each repositories see the next About "About Repos I am actually

+  ### looking for a job as apprentice developer

+  If you are here you should be aware that i am lloking for a job (fr : en **alternance**).

   ### updating my github with programs i writed earlier in my journey.